 - local staff to children ratios and volunteer to local staff ratios are adequate.
 Centres should follow the standards established by the relevant national authority (where standards do not exist, follow the standards of the UNICEF country office)

-**We only promote vacation itineraries and trips that include a day / short visit to an - orphanage / children’s home / community or family setting / youth or drop-in centre - as part of a wider itinerary, if the children are not present or involved in the visit.
+**We only promote vacation itineraries and trips that include a day / short visit to an - orphanage / children’s home / community or family setting / youth or drop-in center - as part of a wider itinerary, if the children are not present or involved in the visit.